 What is the Peer Support Centre (PSC)?

 The Peer Support Centre is a student-run service that offers free, drop-in, one-on-one, confidential and non-judgemental support and resource referral to all members of the McGill community.
 What this means is that you can drop by to chat with a trained peer supporter about anything on your mind.
-If you need help, but aren’t sure where to turn, we’re also happy to connect you to other McGill resources.
-Currently, our team consists of 7 executives, approximately 40 student peer supporters, and 5 promo & outreach volunteers.
+If you need help, but aren’t sure where to go, we’re also happy to connect you to other McGill resources.

 All McGill students are welcome to drop by the PSC!
-In the past, students have dropped by the PSC for reasons such as academic stress, relationship problems, homesickness, and even to practice English.
+In the past, students have dropped by the PSC for different reasons such as academic stress, relationship problems, homesickness.
 We’re also happy to help students navigate McGill’s many resources.
+We are BIPOC (Black, Indigenous, or Person of Colour) and 2SLGBTQIA+ (Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning, Intersex, Asexual, Plus) friendly and you may make preferential appointments requesting a supporter who identifies as a member of one of these communities.

 How does a support session work?

-When a student arrives at the PSC, they are greeted by a friendly receptionist who explains how a support session works and asks the student to sign a document consenting to the PSC’s confidentiality policy.
-Next, the student enters a private support space with one peer supporter.
+When a student arrives at the PSC, they are greeted by a support lead who explains how a support session works and asks the student to sign a document consenting to the PSC’s confidentiality policy.
+Next, the student enters a private Zoom breakout room or private room with one peer supporter.
 The student can discuss anything on their mind while the peer supporter listens with a non-judgmental ear.
 The peer supporter provides understanding, support, and, if desired, information regarding resources at McGill.
 A session lasts up to 45 minutes.
 Students are always welcome to return to the PSC for further support.

 Who are the PSC volunteers?